 This can be either a mailing address or PO Box where you can receive mail, but it can't be a website or email address.
 By providing this information you will build a level of trust with your customers.

 It is imperative to give people an easy opt out.
 Your email must contain a functional ‘unsubscribe’ facility to allow the recipient to opt out from receiving messages from that source in the future.
+Our system will automatically add an unsubscribe link to the bottom of your emails.

 Header information includes your From name, subject line and reply-to address.
 This information must not be misleading.